Image by david ॐ via Flickr

 Now, none of that might be bad for the PR business.
 I mean, if people put their press releases online, and they make sure that they’ve done the right search marketing work, then theoretically anyone who is interested in the information can find it.

 But if PR people would like to be able to pitch press releases, they probably need to find a way to do so that finds only the right journalists without annoying everyone else.
 That’s why I did some work for a new service debuting today that makes it easy for PR people to identify the right people to send a press release to.
+[Full disclosure: I worked as a paid consultant for this service but do not have any ownership interest.]

 The service, called MatchPoint, is very simple.
 A PR person can take any press release and paste it into the tool.
 Then MatchPoint checks that release against the by-lined news stories written in the last few months to create a list of journalists that have written about that subject.
 Then the PR person can create personal pitches to send to each one of those interested journalists.